com-480-data-visualization/com-480-PieChartMasters/README.md

 > Frame the general topic of your visualization and the main axis that you want to develop.
 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

+The general topic of our visualization is about the 2008 subprime mortgage crisis.
+The main goal is to understand the evolution of the crisis geographically and economically.

+Here is an overview of the visualization, we already thought :
+- The dynamics of mortgage defaults in the United States.
+Spatial and temporal analysis through a interactive map, in order to see the evolution and eventually special clusters or stylized facts.
+- The international impact: how the crisis spread through various economic indicators.
+- Effects on financial markets: visualization of stock indices and bank failures.
+- Socioeconomic consequences: changes in living standards, unemployment, and debt levels.
+- Early warning signals and their spread: using Google Trends to analyze how economic fear propagated.
+- This approach provides a holistic view while allowing for extensions to more recent events, such as the 2020 crisis or current economic tensions.

 ### Exploratory Data Analysis